Carbon neutrality/climate change action

 Region TCFD recommendations Our disclosure

-Governance ① Explain the board of directors' monitoring system for climate-related risks and opportunities.
+Governance 1.
+Explain Board of Directors 's oversight of climate-related risks and opportunities.
 Governance

 ② Explain the role of management in assessing and managing climate-related risks and opportunities.

 Strategy ① Describe the short-, medium-, and long-term climate-related risks and opportunities that the organization has identified.
-Officer message
+Message from the Executive Officer

 Strategy